surge-synthesizer/OB-Xf/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **OB-Xf Version**
-This information is found on the About screen.
+This information is found on the About screen (click the MENU button).

 * Version:
 * Plugin Type: [VST2, VST3, AU]